-The Company designs, develops, manufactures and markets a broad range of products, including discrete and standard components, application-specific integrated circuits ("ASICs"), full-custom devices and semi-custom devices and application specific standard products ("ASSPs") for analog, digital and mixed-signal applications.
-In addition, the Company participates in the manufacturing value chain of smartcard products, which include the production and sale of both silicon chips and Smartcards.
+The Company designs, develops, manufactures and markets a broad range of products, including discrete and standard commodity components, applicationspecific integrated circuits ("ASICs"), full-custom devices and semi-custom devices and application specific standard products ("ASSPs") for analog, digital and mixed-signal applications.
+In addition, the Company participates in the manufacturing value chain of Smartcard products, which includes the production and sale of both silicon chips and Smartcards.